Rollover Equity in LBOs: Why PE Firms Use It

 Modeling Rollover Equity in LBOs

 Investment banking analysts regularly model rollover equity in LBO transactions.
-Understanding how rollover affects the model ensures accurate analysis.
+Understanding how rollover affects the model ensures accurate analysis and proper return calculations.

 Impact on Sources and Uses